MakeSchool/iOS8-Notes/README.md

 ##Setting up the Notes List View Controller

 Let's start by creating the first View Controller that displays a list of notes.
 Whenever we want to display items in a list on iOS we use a component called `UITableView`.
-Since that component is used very often Interface Builder provides a template View Controller called *Table View Contoller* that provides a basic table view and a ViewController that is associated with it.
+Since that component is used very often Interface Builder provides a template View Controller called *Table View Controller* that provides a basic table view and a ViewController that is associated with it.
 Before we create it let's remove the default View Controller that has been created as part of the template:

 - Select the View Controller in the Storyboard by clicking into it and hit the delete key
-- Remove the `ViewController` class from Xcode (Selectn "Move to Trash" when prompt appears)
+- Remove the `ViewController` class from Xcode (Select "Move to Trash" when prompt appears)

 Now your Xcode project should look like this: